 Slugs and Snails is an Irish company making tights and clothes for kids <6 years of age solely from GOTS certfied organic cotton, They state that they only use yarns and manufacturing processes which are Oeko-Tex® Standard 100 certified.

-Moobles and Toodles make bodysuits, rompers and leggings for babies in GOTS certified organic cotton in a factory in Turkey.
+Moobles and Toodles in Ireland make bodysuits, rompers and leggings for babies in GOTS certified organic cotton in a factory in Turkey.
 They say that employees in the factory are paid fair wages and work in safe conditions and that a lot of the graphics are hand printed in Ireland using Eco-friendly inks.

-Lost Shapes t-shirts and sweatshirts for men, women, teenagers and children are made from organic cotton, recycled fibre made from plastic bottles, organic cotton waste, or Tencel lyocell in Fair Wear certified manufacturers.
+UK based Lost Shapes t-shirts and sweatshirts for men, women, teenagers and children are made from organic cotton, recycled fibre made from plastic bottles, organic cotton waste, or Tencel lyocell in Fair Wear certified manufacturers.
 They ink used by Lost Shapes does not contain CFC’s, HCFC’s, aromatic hydrocarbons, volatile solvents, lead, heavy metals or any toxic chemicals , and is suitable for vegans.
 And as they do not use photo emulsions for their screens they are also able to do away with the need for solvents in the cleaning process.
 They also provide plastic free packaging, all of which is recyclable, and most recycled.

 Insane in the Rain in the UK make rain resistant jackets from recycled plastic for men, women and children <10 years of age.
 The recycled plastic fabric they use is called RPET, which stands for recycled polyethylene terephthalate, or recycled PET.